IdentityPython/SATOSA/doc/README.md

 ## Plugins
-The protocol specific communication is handled by different plugins, divided into frontends (receiving requests from clients) and backends (sending requests to backing identity providers).
+The authentication protocol specific communication is handled by different plugins, divided into frontends (receiving requests from clients) and backends (sending requests to backing identity providers).

 ### <a name="saml_plugin" style="color:#000000">SAML2 plugins</a>